rodstaff/redux-react-routes/README.md

 # redux-turtles-routes
 This is a learning experiment...

 This is the "routes" branch.
-It will add the react-routes to redux.
+It will add and MERGE the react-routes to redux 'store'.

 This repository has two branches: